-Joanna joined Greenpeace Canada in October 2013 after serving as the first female Chief Executive of ActionAid International, a global development organization based in South Africa and operating in 45 countries.
-Much of her career has been dedicated to women’s rights, international policy and climate change; as Policy Director at Oxfam Canada, as Executive Director of the Association of Women’s Rights in Development and as a Senior Researcher at The North-South Institute.
-A Canadian, she has worked across Africa, Latin America, Europe and Asia.
+Joanna joined Greenpeace Canada (GPC) as Executive Director after serving as the first female Chief Executive of ActionAid International, a global development organization based in South Africa and operating in 45 countries.
+Much of her career has been dedicated to women’s rights, international policy and climate change; as Policy Director at Oxfam Canada, Executive Director of the Association of Women’s Rights in Development and as a Senior Researcher at The North-South Institute.

 Sue Birge has been on the board of Greenpeace Canada since 2007, and took on the role of chair in June 2012.
 She has many years of experience working in non-profit organizations and government.
 Sue held senior staff positions with the National Action Committee on the Status of Women and the Canadian Centre for Victims of Torture, and was a political advisor to NDP governments in Ontario and British Columbia.

 Kimberly Yetman Dawson, Board Member

 Kimberly joins the Greenpeace Canada board this year with 18 years of experience in marketing and communications, as well as 8 years of non-profit management.
 Most recently, as the Executive Director of the Newfoundland and Labrador Housing and Homelessness Network, she spearheaded the development of a provincial organization with eleven chapters and a number of community, private sector and government partners all striving to put an end to homelessness.
 Kimberly is committed to social justice, sustainable development and the environment.